-This month, Jackson – who is married to the Duchess of Cambridge’s personal assistant Natasha Archer – is gearing up for the arrival of the Duke and Duchess of Sussex’s royal baby.
-In October 2018, Kensington Palace confirmed Meghan was pregnant with the couple’s first child and due to give birth in spring 2019.
+Earlier this year, Jackson – who is married to the Duchess of Cambridge’s personal assistant Natasha Archer – was gearing up for the arrival of the Duke and Duchess of Sussex’s royal baby, Archie Harrison Mountbatten-Windsor.
+In October 2018, Kensington Palace confirmed Meghan was pregnant with the couple’s first child.
+The duchess gave birth to their son on Monday 6 May.

 “There is always an electric atmosphere around these moments, it’s amazing to be at the epicentre of an exciting story everyone is talking about,” he says.
 But he isn’t immune to the stresses of capturing some of the most important images in British monarchic history.